ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Part 2: Install and authorize the EDM Upload agent

-EDM Upload Agent should have
-o	Read access to the file with Lookup data (csv). o	Write access to location for storing hashed data. o	Access to Microsoft Azure Service and ability to write to Azure Storage Blob.  <<Could we add more specific pointers here?>>
+When you install and authorize the EDM Upload Agent, you should  should have o	Read access to the file with Lookup data (csv). o	Write access to location for storing hashed data. o	Access to Microsoft Azure Service and ability to write to Azure Storage Blob.  <<Could we add more specific pointers here?>>

 1. Set up a user account with minimal permissions for the EDM Upload Agent.
 (See [Add users to Office 365](https://docs.microsoft.com/office365/admin/add-users/add-users?view=o365-worldwide).)
+The user account you create should have:

+    - Read access to the data file (.csv or .tsv created in Part 1)
+    - Write access to the location you'll use for storing hashed data
+    - Write access to Microsoft Azure Service for Azure Blob storage

 2. [Download the EDM Upload Agent](http://download.microsoft.com/download/C/6/2/C62C41B6-8585-4655-9D93-EAC61042AC51/EdmUploadAgent.msi) (EdmUploadAgent.exe) and install it.